Alaska Natural Phenomena

 The celestial curtains that bathe Alaska’s winter sky range from subtle green shimmers that will strike you as pretty to dramatic purple-red displays that might make the hair stand up on your head.
 Generated when the charged solar wind slams into the earth’s magnetic field, the aurora forms a sort of planetary halo surrounding the magnetic poles.
 The physics of it is similar to what produces the glow inside an old-fashioned tube television.
 But the experience will stir your soul.

 While the aurora can be seen in the northern sky throughout Alaska, the Fairbanks area and north into the Yukon River Valley may be the state’s sweet spot for viewing.
 The aurora can literally be overhead.
 It helps to get away from city lights (especially if you’re in Anchorage) and monitor the Aurora Forecast for the up-to-date predictions.
+Here are our recommend tours and experiences.

 The aurora usually peaks over Alaska very earlier in the morning, often between 2 am and 4 am.
 Most reliable viewing will be found during the dark season between Fall and Spring equinoxes.
-It’s usually not visible at all from May through July due our extended daylight.
+It’s not visible at all from May through July due our extended daylight.

 Mountain summits will often glow with a magical orange-red light in the period just before sunrise and just after sunset.
 This subtle, otherworldly illumination appears opposite from the sun when the solar disc is actually just beneath the horizon.
 (True alpenglow is not caused by direct sunrise or sunset light.)
 The light gets refracted from below the horizon and scattered through the atmosphere by ice crystals.
 The phenomenon can also be seen in cloudbanks or across sky itself when no mountains are in view.